user profile avatar

 Bio

 Hi!
 My name is Najae Karim!
-I am a very strong individual even though I might not reach some of your standards I am a very driven person being the President a youth club that helps the community for 2 years and being apart of multiple nonprofit that strive to help children.
+I am a very strong individual even though I might not reach some of your academic standards, I am a very driven person being the President a youth club that helps the community for 2 years and being apart of multiple nonprofit that strive to help children.
+I have a goal in life I want to achieve that by any means necessary.

 Education